St Joseph's Narrabeen Band Program

 • It improves social skills

-* All students will attend Band rehearsals on Wednesday mornings at 7.45am
+* All students will attend Band rehearsals one morning before school each week.

 Rehearsal and Lesson schedule